tinmac/JwtServer-demo/README.md

 - Jwt.Client_Api
 <br/><br/>

-Using a pre fetched token we can successfully connect to bot clients.
+Using a pre fetched token we can successfully connect to both clients.

 At present we cannot figure out how to use the token in the *Jwt.Blazor* apps auth flow, eg using the Authorize atribute.